 Transforming raw session material into the final product.

 This is the most tedious and time-consuming aspect of the recording process.
 The raw session material must be sorted through, the cleanest and most musically compelling takes identified, and then painstakingly spliced together using specialised software.
-The software used in Pop/Rock Studios (such as Protools, Nuendo, etc) is not designed for this kind of detailed editing, resulting in less flexiblity in the editing process, and ultimately a compromised final product.
+The software used in Pop/Rock Studios (such as Protools, Nuendo, etc) is not designed for this kind of detailed editing, resulting in much less flexiblity in the editing process.
 At Perth Recording, we use Sequoia.
 This highly specialised software is designed for the kind of precise editing required in classical music, and as a result it has become standard the world over with high-end classical labels and mastering houses.

 How long will it take?